TeamVanced/VancedManager/README.md

 ```

 ## Vanced FAQ
-Vanced FAQ (from the faq branch) now available on website!
+Vanced FAQ (from the faq branch) now available on the website!

 <a href='https://vancedapp.com/'><img alt='Get it form website' height="85" src='https://vancedapp.com/static/media/logo.866a4e0b.svg'/></a>